 As mentioned above, most routers use SMA connectors.
 However, don’t worry if find an antenna you like the look but it has a different style of connectors to that of your router, as SMA to TS9 convertors are available.

 An easy first step would be to try a budget omni-directional antenna.
 This was what I started with in 2015, and there are plenty of similar models available for around £20.
 They come with two metres of cable and a suction mount.

 Being able to use the suction mount to position the aerial high up in a window was a vast improvement as you can see below.
 At the time 4G was not yet available, but where as before 3G would only offer 1-2 Mbps download, with the aerial in the window I got nearly 10 Mbps down (and nearly 2Mbps upload).

-In the mean time 4G had become available in my area.
-As you can see, raising the antenna by around 3 feet almost doubled my download and upload speeds.
+During this time 4G had become available in my area.
+As you can see, moving outside and raising the antenna by around 3 feet almost doubled my download and upload speeds…

 The Poynting XPOL-1 mainly justifies its higher price over most cheap generic versions by being able to be pole-mounted to pick up a stronger signal.